swup/docs/docs/options/options.md

 class or class prefix.
 The default option will select all elements with classNames starting with `transition-`.

+Swup will wait for all CSS transitions and keyframe animations to finish on these elements before swapping in the content of the new page.

 ```javascript
 {
   animationSelector: '[class*="transition-"]'